-Kevin Young was born in 1970 in Lincoln, Nebraska.
+Kevin Young was born on November 8, 1970, in Lincoln, Nebraska.
 He received his BA from Harvard University in 1992, where he studied poetry with Lucie Brock-Broido and Seamus Heaney, and his MFA in creative writing from Brown University in 1996.

-His poetry collections include Brown (Alfred A. Knopf, 2018); Blue Laws: Selected and Uncollected Poems, 1995-2015 (Alfred A. Knopf, 2016); Book of Hours (Alfred A. Knopf, 2014), winner of the 2015 Lenore Marshall Poetry Prize from the Academy of American Poets, given for the most outstanding book of poetry published in the United States each year; Ardency: A Chronicle of the Amistad Rebels (Alfred A. Knopf, 2011); Dear Darkness: Poems (Alfred A. Knopf, 2008); For the Confederate Dead (Alfred A. Knopf, 2007); Black Maria (Alfred A. Knopf, 2005); Jelly Roll: A Blues (Alfred A. Knopf, 2003); To Repel Ghosts (Zoland Books, 2001), which was a finalist for the James Laughlin Award; and Most Way Home (Steerforth, 1995), selected for the National Poetry Series and winner of the Zacharis First Books Award from Ploughshares.
+Young’s poetry collections include Stones (Alfred A. Knopf, 2021), which was shortlisted for the T. S. Eliot Prize; Brown (Alfred A. Knopf, 2018); Book of Hours (Alfred A. Knopf, 2014), winner of the 2015 Lenore Marshall Poetry Prize from the Academy of American Poets, given for the most outstanding book of poetry published in the United States each year; To Repel Ghosts (Zoland Books, 2001), which was a finalist for the James Laughlin Award; and Most Way Home (Steerforth, 1995), selected for the National Poetry Series and winner of the Zacharis First Books Award from Ploughshares.

 About Book of Hours, judge A. Van Jordan wrote:

 Young’s book of nonfiction Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News (Graywolf Press, 2017) was longlisted for the National Book Award.
-He has also edited several anthologies, including African American Poetry 1770–2020: 250 Years of Struggle & Song (Library of America, 2020); The Art of Losing: Poems of Grief and Healing (Bloomsbury, 2010), Blues Poems (Everyman’s Library, 2003), and Giant Steps: The New Generation of African American Writers (2000), as well as a selected volume of poems by John Berryman for the Library of America.
+He has also edited several anthologies, including African American Poetry 1770–2020: 250 Years of Struggle & Song (Library of America, 2020); The Art of Losing: Poems of Grief and Healing (Bloomsbury, 2010); Blues Poems (Everyman’s Library, 2003); and Giant Steps: The New Generation of African American Writers (2000), as well as a selected volume of poems by John Berryman for Library of America.
 He is also the author of The Grey Album: On the Blackness of Blackness (Graywolf Press, 2012), winner of the Graywolf Nonfiction Prize and the PEN Open Award.

-Young's awards and honors include a Stegner Fellowship in Poetry at Stanford University, a Guggenheim Foundation Fellowship, a MacDowell Colony Fellowship, and a National Endowment for the Arts fellowship.
-He has taught at the University of Georgia, Indiana University, and Emory University, where he was the Charles Howard Candler professor of creative writing and English and curator of literary collections at the Raymond Danowski Poetry Library.
+Young has taught at the University of Georgia, Indiana University, and Emory University, where he was the Charles Howard Candler Professor of Creative Writing and English and curator of literary collections at the Raymond Danowski Poetry Library.
 In 2020, Young was elected a Chancellor of the Academy of American Poets.
-He is the director of the New York Public Library’s Schomburg Center for Research in Black Culture and the poetry editor of The New Yorker.
+He was the director of the New York Public Library’s Schomburg Center for Research in Black Culture and currently serves as the poetry editor of The New Yorker.
 He is also currently the director of the National Museum of African American History and Culture (NMAAHC).